Yash0605/DSA/Practice/Trees/find-bottom-left-tree-value/readme.md

 By enqueueing the right child before the left child, we ensure that nodes at the same level are processed from left to right during the level-order traversal.
 This guarantees that the leftmost value at the last level is encountered first, aligning with the goal of the algorithm.

 ## Time Complexity: O(n)

 ## Space Complexity: O(n)

+`Prac 2`:

+Knew the logic to traverse right then left but again missed that we dont really need to go level wise.
+We can simply do BFS and because of the right left logic we will get the left most node in the end.